paraslaumas111/Crypto-Exchange-Token-for-Binance/README.md

 Crypto Exchange Token for Binance (Tech Stack: Express.js, React, Node.js, Motoko)

- • Developed a Decentralized Application (DApp) for users to send and receive a newly created cryptocurrency token “DANG” seamlessly on the Internet Computer Blockchain (ICB).
+• Developed a Decentralized Application (DApp) for users to send and receive the cryptocurrency token “DANG” on the Internet Computer Blockchain (ICB), utilizing Motoko and JavaScript for the backend to manage token balances.

- • Integrated “Internet Identity”, a 3rd party authentication partner, to provide an anonymous and secure blockchain authentication framework supported by the ICB.

- • Utilized Motoko and JavaScript to develop the backend, employing HashMaps to efficiently store and manage users’ crypto token balances.

- • Implemented a feature allowing users to claim some free tokens initially, encouraging adoption and increasing user engagement with the DApp.
+• Integrated “Internet Identity” for secure, anonymous blockchain authentication, and implemented a feature for users to claim free tokens initially to boost engagement and adoption.

- • Leveraged the decentralized storage capabilities of the blockchain for data persistence, eliminating the need for traditional DBMS software.

 #Basic Instructions -